fstagni/2025_LHCb_CW/slides.md

 The coordination between the projects is done by the [LHCb Software and computing board](https://lhcb-scb.docs.cern.ch/)

-Within this presentation we are addressing **Computing** operations.

 ```mermaid
 flowchart TB
     subgraph ide2 [Computing]